VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 For the width: 11 + 11 + 2 + 13 = 37 cm

-Our leather rectangle is therefore 19.4 cm x 37 cm.
+Our leather rectangle therefore measures 19.4 cm x 37 cm.
 This version fits into our 30 x 40 cm pieces.

 SMALL LEATHER TAB (on the front of the notebook).

-There is also a second piece of 13 x 2 cm to cut from the leather scraps.
+There is also a second piece measuring 13 x 2 cm to be cut from the leather scraps.

 2. Cut the leather